eclipse-kuksa/kuksa.val.feeders/fone2val/README.md

 Now to run the feeder, execute the following command in your favorite Command Line Interface (Terminal):
 ```
-python3 carTelemetry_feeder_copy.py
+python3 carTelemetry_feeder.py
 ```
 #### What Data is sent?

 Currently we are sending the following data:
 ```
-Vehicle Speed in kmh,
+Vehicle speed in kmh,
-Vehicle Engine RPM,
+Vehicle engine rpm,
-Vehicle Fuel Level in percent,
+Vehicle fuel level in percent,
-Wear level of each Tire in percent,
+Wear level of each tire in percent,
-Left and right Wing dmg in percent,
+Left and right wing damage in percent,
-and last Vehicle last Lap Time
+and last, Vehicle last Lap Time
 ```

 ## Authorization